BrandonWilliamsCS/DulyNoted-Android/README.md

 - *Pitch*: A frequency of music, representing one Pitch Class in one Octave

 - *Pitch Class*: The "letter" portion of the Pitch - not Octave specific

-## Library Considerations

-Retrofit (networking library) + GSON or Moshi (JSON parsing) + Glide or Picasso (image loading) + RxJava + Dagger2 (dependency injection) + Mockito and PowerMockito (mocking in unit tests)
-That's kinda the golden lineup that a lot of people are using and looking at.

-Butterknife was used for data binding is kinda deprecated / not used any more because it is not built into the standard Android tools.
-If you're using Kotlin, the extended Android Kotlin plugin/tools also has some data-binding features built in.

-RxJava has an RxKotlin flavor.
-For the json parsing, GSON can get weird with Kotlin.
-I haven't used Moshi but it is a newer library that is likely more up to date.
-It's built by Square (also known as Jake Wharton) just like  Retrofit.
-So it probably has better Kotlin support.

-Picasso is another one by Square, still haven't used it.
-But we really liked Glide in ooVoo.
-Glide is built by a dude that works at Google, and is used in most of their apps. (edited)

-Compare Butterknife to Dagger2

-### DI

-### Package Management

-### Promises?

-### Web Requests

-### Unit Tests